pholcomb91/ReadMe-generator/Develop/README.md

 ## Experience

-In building this application I learned that one cannot next comlex functions inside of template literals.
+In building this application I learned that the last push is often the most important

 I received assistance from: [juliandanciu](https://github.com/juliandanciu)

 ## Lincense

-This application is covered under: [ISC](https://www.isc.org/licenses/) (click link for more information).
+This application is covered under: [MIT](https://opensource.org/licenses/MIT) (click link for more information).

 ## Questions